 Need to meet curricular goals and common core standards?

-Want your students engaged by a Master Storyteller?
+Have your students engaged by a Master Storyteller.

 Tell me your story.
 I’ll tailor tales for your school.